GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.draft.md

 ## Choosing the appropriate tool

-To help make the decision as to which tool to use, I like to consider forces that act for or against a given tool.
-Forces include:
+Like for nearly every decision in software architecture, the answer is "It depends!".
+To help guide the decision as to which tool to choose, I suggest considering criteria that act in favor of or against a given tool.
+Criteria include:
 - Project timeline (do we need to deliver the project very fast, or do we have more time ?)
 - Project risk (if an issue arises with the project, how critical is it for the organization ?)
 - Infrastructure requirements (do we need to use a particular architecture or a particular cloud provider, or are we free to choose ?)
 - Team size & Organizational practices (do we have a tightly-integrated, full-stack team, or do we have separate teams working on backend, frontend, and infrastructure ?)
-- Team familiarity with the possible options
+- Team familiarity with the different options

+For each tool, I've highlighted the characteristics of projects where I think it might be most appropriate:

 ### SST